 Man-made barriers to fish migration have significant impacts on wild fish; limiting distribution, reducing access to spawning and rearing habitats, and disrupting the spatial habitat complexity historically available to fish populations.
 Whether for resident species that spend their entire lives in one watershed, or migratory species that travel thousands of miles, instream barriers compromise a populations’ ability to weather environmental uncertainties.
 Evolutionary fitness of the entire population is weakened when barriers restrict gene flow, creating small, isolated sub-groups that can suffer from inbreeding.

 The Family Forest Fish Passage Program (FFFPP) assists private forestland owners in removing culverts and other stream crossing structures that prevent ESA listed salmonids from migrating upstream.
 Through the management of the Department of Natural Resources Washington State Recreation and Conservation Office some 376 landowners have taken advantage of the program to remove 433 barriers since 2003.

-This project removed two barrier culverts and improved access to 0.7 miles of coho, cutthroat and steelhead habitat up to the headwater lake.
-The first barrier was a culvert with a 3.27% slope (67% passible) and was replaced with a 5.5ft high, 12ft wide and 12ft tall concrete box.
-The second barrier had a 1 meter outfall drop (0% passible) and was replaced with a 40ft long steel bridge.
+Wild Fish Conservancy (WFC) staff replaced the first barrier was a culvert with a 3.27% slope (67% passible) and was replaced with a 5.5-foot high, 12-foot wide and 12-foot tall concrete box.
+The second barrier had a 1 meter outfall drop (0% passible) and was replaced with a 40-foot long steel bridge.

-Dempsey Creek, a tributary to the Black River in the Chehalis Watershed
+Dempsey Creek, a tributary to the Black River in the Chehalis Watershed, western Washington State

 Primary Habitats Impacted By Project: